jcollingwood/jc-kotlin-template/readme.md

 Basic kotlin project setup for fast project setup with my updated and preferred tech stack.

+The idea is that this will serve as my central catch-all project sample where I can experiment with new tech, maintain samples and references, and this project can be cloned and modified to give a fully functional starting point for a new project requiring a backend server.

+## TODOs

+- [x] create new project from template
+- [x] basic project structure
+- [x] OAUTH integration
+- [x] MPA sample
+- [x] HTMX sample
+- [ ] Javascript sample
+- [ ] Database integration sample (SQLite)
+- [ ] Database integration sample (Postgres)
+- [ ] Unit tests sample
+- [ ] GH Actions sample
+- [ ] Docker sample
+- [ ] Infrastructure sample
+- [ ] CI/CD sample
+- [ ] Data viz sample

 ## Backend Server:

 - [ktor](https://ktor.io/)